nielsboecker/HoloRepository-Core/Misc/holo_world/README.md

 - An Azure subscription

 ## Contents
-The following describes the contents in this
+The following describes the contents provided in the demo.

 It consists of fhir data for the EHR FHIR server, Storage FHIR server and some dummy holograms for the blob storage.

 | Folder       | Description                                |